 Cervical Mucus and Egg Quality

-Low amounts of cervical mucus or poor quality cervical mucus can contribute to infertility by interfering with the sperm's ability to fertilize the egg.
+Low amounts of cervical mucus or poor quality cervical mucus can contribute to infertility by interfering with the sperm's ability to reach and fertilize the egg.

 Other Causes of Infertility